MicrosoftDocs/memdocs/windows-365/end-user-access-cloud-pc.md

 ### High DPI

-You can use the **High DPI** toggle to render the web client using the native resolution of hte end user device.
+You can use the **High DPI** toggle to render the web client using the native resolution of the end user device.

 ### Alternative keyboard layout